Ztj66666/Langgraph-video-orchestrator-demo/README.md

 ---

-## Run the System

-The system can be operated in three distinct modes:
+## Usage and Setup

+To run the system, first ensure all dependencies are installed by running `pip install -r requirements.txt`.
+Once the environment is ready, you can operate the system in three distinct modes:

-1. **Web UI**: Run `python src/web_ui.py` to launch an interactive Gradio dashboard for uploading images and monitoring the agent's real-time reasoning.
+1. **Web UI**: Execute `python src/web_ui.py` to launch an interactive Gradio dashboard for uploading images and monitoring the agent's real-time reasoning.
-2. **CLI**: Run `python -m src.cli` to batch process images stored in the default `data/input` directory.
+2. **CLI**: Run `python -m src.cli` to batch process image assets stored in the default `data/input` directory and output the final video.
 3. **MCP Server**: Run `python src/mcp_server.py` to expose the orchestration logic as a tool for Model Context Protocol compatible clients, such as Claude Desktop.

+---

 ---